dhavalsharma97/ModernWebDevelopmentFrameworks/Assignment 8/README.md

 # Assignment 8
 This assignment focuses on getting us know more about **JavaScript**.
-It is an Employee Management Application where you can add and delete the employees on run-time.
+It contains an Employee Management Application where you can add and delete the employees on run-time.
 It also features a error checking mechanism for the inputs.

 ## Installation
 * git clone _[Github_Address][Address]_